Piyush30007/Smart-Attendance/README.md

 By default, registration is automatic:

 - it reads live camera video
-- uses MTCNN face detection on each live frame
+- uses Haar cascade face detection on each live frame
 - samples face crops every few frames
 - averages several samples into one saved image for a cleaner dataset
-- aligns faces using MTCNN eye keypoints before saving
+- aligns faces using Haar Cascade eye keypoints before saving

 Controls during registration: